-NFL Week 7 Power Rankings: 49ers On Rise While Chiefs, Cowboys Fall
+NESN

 23. Los Angeles Chargers (2-4; 20): Fantasy owners will love the garbage time stats tacked on in a frantic fourth-quarter comeback attempt, but the Chargers offense seems lost.

-24. Tennessee Titans (2-4; 22): Speaking of lost offenses … the Titans have been held to one score or less in three of their last four.
+24. Tennessee Titans (2-4; 22): Speaking of lost offenses, the Titans have been held to one score or less in three of their last four.

 25. Arizona Cardinals (2-3-1; 28): Kyler Murray (1,664 yards, seven touchdowns, four interceptions) quietly has put together a great start to his NFL career and showed good poise in closing out a Week 6 win over the Falcons.

-26. New York Jets (1-4; 30): This is a different team with Sam Darnold under center, and their second matchup against the Patriots should look a lot different than their first.
+26. New York Jets (1-4; 30): This is a different team with Sam Darnold under center, and their second matchup against the Patriots should look much different than the first.

 27. Cleveland Browns (2-4; 23): Baker Mayfield has fewer TD passes than Mason Rudolph, fewer passing yards than Andy Dalton, a lower completion percentage than Luke Falk (!!!) and the most interceptions in the NFL.
 YIKES.
 It’s definitely the refs, though.